 How To Grip A Pistol

-If you’re reading this article, it’s likely that you’re on a quest to enhance your marksmanship skills with a handgun.
+If you’re reading this article, you’re likely on a quest to enhance your marksmanship skills with a handgun.
 You’re in luck because this guide will take you through the essential aspects of how to shoot a pistol properly, complete with examples of what not to do.
-So, grab your unloaded firearm and let’s dive into the world of pistol shooting!
+So, grab your unloaded firearm, and let’s dive into the world of pistol shooting!

 The Basics of a Solid Pistol Grip